Senna

 Senna is a stimulant laxative derived from the dried leaves and pods of Senna alexandrina (Cassia angustifolia).
 Its laxative effect comes from anthraquinone glycosides called sennosides, principally sennosides A and B, which are hydrolyzed by colonic bacteria into active rhein anthrones that stimulate peristalsis and alter water and electrolyte transport in the large intestine.
 Senna is well-established for short-term relief of occasional constipation and is included in palliative-care and opioid-induced constipation guidelines.
 It is important to use senna only as needed and for the shortest necessary time, as chronic daily use carries documented risks including cathartic colon, melanosis coli and electrolyte disturbances, and it is not a daily fiber supplement.

-Studied Dose Standard adult dose: 15-30 mg sennosides per day at bedtime for short-term use only (typically up to 1-2 weeks).
-Limit prolonged daily use; consult a healthcare provider for chronic constipation.
+Studied Dose 15-30 mg sennosides/day for short-term use only (typically up to 1-2 weeks).

 Active Compound Anthraquinone glycosides, principally sennosides A and B, hydrolyzed by colonic bacteria into active rhein anthrones.